 What is clear from this guidance is that you will want to carefully consider whether to require your employees to get the vaccine.
 While it may be legal to do so, the question of whether it’s advisable is an important one to ask.
 This is an area where individually-held beliefs are often strong one way or the other.
 There are also individuals who will fear the vaccine, and you should take those fears into account when implementing a vaccine policy.

 Adopting a COVID-19 Communication Strategy

-Whether your organization does or doesn’t require the vaccine, a clear communication strategy about your policies will be important now and once the vaccinations become available.
+Whether your organization does or doesn’t require the vaccine, a clear communication strategy about your policies will be important now that the vaccinations are available.
 As the circumstances of 2020 have made clear, this is a time where people feel vulnerable and often isolated.
-An empathetic communication approach that advises employees of plan coverage provisions, options for where to get the vaccine (once available), and rationale for requiring or recommending the vaccine will be critical.
+An empathetic communication approach that advises employees of plan coverage provisions, options for where to get the vaccine, and rationale for requiring or recommending the vaccine will be critical.
 Above all, the message to employees the health and safety of employees and their families is top priority must be loud and clear.

 For more internal communications ideas, be sure to check out these other blogs:

 - The Key to Understanding Individual Communication Preferences

 - Five Reasons Your Open Enrollment Should Go Digital

 - Employee Benefits Communication: A Key to Positive Business Outcomes

 The First Person team is closely monitoring the status of vaccine approval and related guidance, and will continue to update this article as more information is released.

 For a more intimate look at the regulations and strategies you can implement now, join your fellow HR leaders for an on-demand replay of How the 2021 Political Landscape Impacts You.